 DDS is home to the Durham Deaf Club.
 The club welcomes both Deaf and hearing members of all ages.
 Social events for Deaf seniors take place on Wednesday afternoons and evening socials for the club happen on Saturdays.

 “Who are we?
 We are parents of ASL signers, cued speech users…. parents of kids with cochlear implants or total communicators… we are people who have common interests connected through the community of deafness.
 Hands & Voices is a safe place to explore options, get unemotional support (although we can be emotional about it!), learn from one another and share what we have in common.
-We value diversity and honour the role of parents and family as the single greatest factor in raising a WASK, (our favourite acronym: W ell- A djusted S uccessful K id)”go to site
+We value diversity and honour the role of parents and family as the single greatest factor in raising a WASK, (our favourite acronym: W ell- A djusted S uccessful K id)”

 London Centre of the Deaf (LCD) is located in the South-Western Ontario and is one of the longest standing and largest club 200 km west from Toronto since 1960.
 LCD is mainly focused on hosting various kinds of events from children’s Pizza activities, adult Lingo activities to seniors card playing gatherings on most Wednesdays.
 The majority of LCD members/participants are Deaf, Hard-of-Hearing, and Children Of Deaf Adults (CODA) however; we always have had a good number of ASL students, parents of Deaf children participating.
 LCD offers a safe and friendly environment for parents of Deaf children and their children as well.
 LCD strongly believes in promoting a younger generations as part of their social club vision.
 LCD has a mission statement and believes that their club should promote education, physical, social activities within southwest region.
 They have had sponsored Deaf athletics to Deaflympic worldwide (Olympic of the Deaf).
 Finally, LCD has a strong working ally-relationship with Robart Deaf School located in the city of London as well.go to site